erickclasen/fin-scraper/README.md

 ## Sources
 Not sure who to credit on the initial Ichimoku code that I modded.
 TBD: Look for clues in my codebase history.
 TBD: Source for yfinance code frontend.

+## Notes
+run.py,dbl-run.py and ichimoku.py are legacy versions of this code from when it was first put together quickly.
+New code yfi*.py is much cleaner and works on the latest as of 10/2024 version of pandas.